geomagpy/MARTAS/README.md

         i would like to get some system information

-        get the log of martas, last 20 lines
+        get the log of the telegrambot, last 20 lines

         please restart the martas process